Rangoli: Materials

 The materials used to make the rangoli are easily found everywhere.
 Therefore, this art is prevalent in all homes, rich and poor.
 Normally the major ingredients used to make rangoli are: Pise rice solution, the dried powder made from leaves, colour, charcoal, burned soil, sawdust, and similar substances.
 Rangoli is also created using coloured powdered quartz, rice, dry flour, flower petals, turmeric (pasupu), vermillion (sindooram) and coloured sand.

 Background surface

 The background of rangoli uses a clear floor or wall or Llype is used.
 Rangoli can be made in a yard in the middle, corners, or as a bell is created around.

 Dehri gateway is another tradition of making rangoli.
 God's seat, depending on lamp, place of worship and sacrifice on the altar is a tradition of decorating rangoli.

 Mandala rangoli

-Mandala is a diagram, chart or geometric pattern that represents the cosmos metaphysically or symbolically, a time-microcosm of the universe, but it originally meant to represent wholeness and a model for the organizational structure of life itself, a cosmic diagram that shows the relation to the infinite and the world that extends beyond and within various minds and bodies.
+Mandala is a diagram, chart or geometric pattern that represents the cosmos metaphysically or symbolically, a time-microcosm of the universe, but was originally meant to represent wholeness and a model for the organizational structure of life itself, a cosmic diagram that shows the relation to the infinite and the world that extends beyond and within various minds and bodies.
 It also represents the spiritual journey, starting from outside to the inner core, through layers.